 Column

-Description
+Column Description

 Sample

 The name of the directory containing the sample fastq

 files.

 Fastq Files

 Comma separated list of fastq file names in the sample

 directory.

 Fastq File Size

 The sum of the sizes of the fastq files.
 This will be the

 compressed size if the files are compressed.

 Machine

 The sequencing instrument ID extracted from the

 compressed

 fastq.gz file header.
-If the fastq files are not
+If the fastq files are not compressed,

-compressed,

 the machine ID is not captured.

 Flowcell

-The flowcell used during the sequencing run, extracted from
+The flowcell used during the sequencing run, extracted

+from

 the compressed fastq.gz file header.
-If the fastq files are

-not compressed, the flowcell is not captured.
+If the fastq files are not compressed, the flowcell is not captured.

-not compressed, the nowcen is not captured.

 Number of Reads

 The number of reads in the SAM file.
 When using

 paired fastq

-files, this number will be twice the number of reads
+files, this number will be twice the number of reads reported

-reported

 by bowtie.

 Duplicate Reads

-The number of reads marked as duplicates.
+• The number of reads marked as duplicates.
 These reads

 are not

 included in the pileup and are not used to call snps.

 When a set of duplicate reads is found, only the

-a set of duplicate reads is found, only the highest-quality
+highest-quality

 read in the set is retained.

 Percent of Reads Mapped

 The percentage of reference-aligned reads in the SAM

 file.

 Average Insert Size

-4.13.
-Metrics The average observed template length of mapped 33
+32 The average observed template lengChaptep14ed Usage

 paired reads as

-captured by SAMtools view TLEN value.
-This metric

-is not